|

 "Coping

-with a tricky situation"
+with a tricky

 The next photographs illustrate a potentially tricky situation.

+is carried downstream on the angler's left hand side.
 The

-downstream on the angler's left hand side.
-The angler could make a

-roll cast over their left shoulder but there is a risk of getting
+angler could make a roll cast over their left shoulder but there

-caught in overhanging branches.
+is a risk of getting caught in overhanging branches.

-One solution is to raise the rod as the
+One solution is to raise the rod as the line is carried

-to position the anchor point to the right of the angler. |
+the anchor point to the right of the angler. |

 |